opendocsg/slw-judgments-backfill/2013_SGHCR_8/report.md

 **Condition for security for costs to be furnished**

 13     HKL had sought the provision of security for the entire sum claimed.
-I note that the court has an unfettered discretion to impose terms and conditions upon granting a stay of proceedings in favour of arbitration under s 6(2) of the International Arbitration Act (Cap 143A, 2002 Rev Ed), although this discretionary power has to be exercised judiciously (see _The “Duden”_ [2008] 4 SLR(R) 984 at [12] to [16]).
+I note that the court has an unfettered discretion to impose terms and conditions upon granting a stay of proceedings in favour of arbitration under s 6(2) of the International Arbitration Act (Cap 143A, 2002 Rev Ed), although this discretionary power has to be exercised judiciously (see _The “Duden”_ <span class="citation">[2008] 4 SLR(R) 984</span> at [12] to [16]).

 14     In the exercise of my discretion, I saw it fit to impose a condition for Rizq Singapore to furnish security for costs leading up to the arbitration.
 I was persuaded to impose this condition by what HKL characterises as the dubious financial circumstances of Rizq Singapore.
 Notably, Rizq Singapore’s registered address is the address of a shopping mall in which Rizq Singapore has no physical presence.
 Rizq Singapore’s other address stated in its letterhead turned out to be the address of a laundromat.